Granjow/graphs-with-javascript/ex2-graph-structure/problem-graph-structure.md

+# Graph Structure

+## Goal

+We will add a Graph to the Edge and Vertex objects from the previous exercise.

+## Problem Description

+Creating a large number of edges and vertices was not really that comfortable since we had to keep track of all vertex and edge objects.
+Let us therefore add another data structure, the *Graph*, which holds all vertices and edges.

+Vertices are identified by their ID (or number), so we can use it for requesting any (existing) vertex from the graph and then, for example, get the number of neighbours.

 ## Task

 Your task is to return an object with a Graph constructor.
-It should read vertices and edges
+It should read vertices and edges from an array like so:

     var vertices = [ 1, 2, 3, 4 ];
     var edges = [ [ 1, 2], [1, 3], [4, 3] ];

     var graph = new Graph( vertices, edges );

 To get our graph algorithms running, we first need to create edges and vertices., and a graph which manages them.
 Write constructors for those types so that a graph can be constructed in the following way: